The Tall T: Plot

 Brennan knows full well that he and Doretta will also end up dead once the ransom is paid.
 He tells the distraught widow to collect herself and be ready to take any opportunity for life that presents itself.
 He then takes her in his arms.
 She hesitates, then kisses him.
 She confesses she married Willard because she was getting older and did not want to be alone.

 Billy Jack and Chink are left behind to guard the hostages while Frank goes off to collect the money.
 Brennan plants the thought that their ringleader might just ride off alone with all the money, so Chink leaves the camp to keep an eye out for Frank.
 Brennan suggests to Billy Jack that he take advantage of Doretta, a lonely woman denied even her wedding night.
 Billy Jack does indeed try to force himself on Doretta, whereupon Brennan overpowers him and shoots him dead.

 Chink hears the shots and turns back.
 Brennan kills him.
 Frank then returns with the money.
 Brennan however gets the drop on him, so Frank surrenders his revolver and the money.
 He slowly walks away, gambling that Brennan will not shoot him in the back.
 He mounts his horse and rides off.
 However, he has a rifle stowed in his saddle, so he pulls it and turns around; he rides back towards Brennan, who is forced to kill the outlaw.
 Walking away, side by side, Doretta reaches for Brennan's arm, which he places around her.
 He tells her it is going to be a good day.

 Production

-John Wayne ran Batjac with producer Robert Fellows.
-Burt Kennedy was under contract to the company, and he wrote The Tall T as a vehicle for Wayne, based based on Elmore Leonard's The Captive; Kennedy said he had persuaded Wayne to buy the rights to the story.
-Fellows and Wayne decided to go their separate ways and as part of the settlement Fellows was given the rights to the script of The Tall T which he sold to Harry Joe Brown.
+John Wayne ran Batjac Productions with producer Robert Fellows.
+Burt Kennedy was under contract to the company, and he wrote The Tall T as a vehicle for Wayne, based on Elmore Leonard's The Captive; Kennedy said he had persuaded Wayne to buy the rights to the story.
+Fellows and Wayne decided to go their separate ways and as part of the settlement, Fellows was given the rights to the script of The Tall T which he sold to Harry Joe Brown.
 Kennedy said, "I did some re-write on it, not too much, but that was a good script.
 That was a good picture.
 Seven Men [from Now]‘s good but The Tall T was different, because it didn’t have as much of the girl.
 She was good, I liked the gal."